Keats/vincentprouillet/content/blog/overview-package-management-python.md

 +++
-title = "An overview of package management in Python in 2018" description = "There are tons of things happening in package management for Python in 2018!" date = 2018-09-10
+title = "An overview of package management in Python in 2018" description = "There are many things happening in package management for Python in 2018!" date = 2018-09-10
 +++